Before looking at the spin: which ball is right for you based on your skill level

 - Vice Pro Soft (3 pieces, urethane) — Great touch in short play and competitive price.

-- Callaway Chrome Soft X LS (4-Piece, Urethane)* — For more cheerful swings that want low flight and control; if you find it harsh, look at the "normal" Chrome Soft.
+- Callaway Chrome Soft X LS (4 pieces, urethane)* — For more cheerful swings that want low flight and control; if you find it hard, look at the "normal" Chrome Soft.

-- Bridgestone Tour B RX (3-Piece, Urethane) — Smooth on the green, very consistent on medium/fast grass.
+- Bridgestone Tour B RX (3 pieces, urethane) — Smooth on the green, very consistent on medium/fast grass.

 *If you find it too demanding, change it for Chrome Soft (not X).